 In 2020, Hawaii had the lowest gun death rates and the third-lowest rate of gun ownership in the entire country.

-Mr. President, I rise today, on International Women's Day, to urge my Republican colleagues to join us in protecting our individual rights and freedoms and to support the Women's Health Protection Act.
-You have heard from a lot of us on…
+I rise today, on International Women's Day, to urge my Republican colleagues to join us in protecting our individual rights and freedoms and to support the Women's Health Protection Act.
+You have heard from a lot of us on the floor today…